scaljeri/angular-xxl/README.md

 This library provides three decorators: **@RouteData**, **@RouteParams** and **@RouteQueryParams**.
 They extract the resolved data, route parameters and query parameters values respectively using the `ActivatedRoute`.

-Its only requirement is that the `ActivatedRoute` is injected in the components constructor as `route`
+Its only requirement is that the `ActivatedRoute` is injected in the component's constructor as `route`

 [![CircleCI](https://circleci.com/gh/scaljeri/angular-route-xxl.svg?style=svg)](https://circleci.com/gh/scaljeri/angular-route-xxl)